-• I work in political philosophy, ethical theory, and their intersection.
-My main research program investigates the normative landscape of the political, its relationship to morality, and the implications this has for projects in global justice.
+• My main research program investigates the normative landscape of the political, its relationship to morality, and the implications this has for projects in global justice.

 “Crisis Nationalism: To What Degree Is National Partiality Justifiable during a Global Pandemic?” in Ethical Theory and Moral Practice (2021) w/ Eilidh Beaton, Dylan Manson, and Kok-Chor Tan [link] [interview with Omnia]